 Despite the challenges faced over the last 12 months, we consider that our governance framework and systems of internal control have been operating effectively during 2021/22.
 SWAP (South West Audit Partneship), our internal auditors, have undertaken eight reviews during 2021/22.
 Five reviews provided 'Substantial' assurance over the controls in place and the remaining three provided 'Adequate' assurance.
-Deloitte LLP, our external auditors, report regularly to the Authority via its Finance and Audit Committee, through regular progress reports and their Annual Audit Letter.
-They have not raised any significant concerns.
+SWAPs annual opinion concluded that: